crlane/aocpp/README.md

 # AOCPP

+_ NOTE: THIS IS A WORK IN PROGRESS _

 This is my attempt at a standardized way of solving [Advent of Code][] problems with C++.
 It's opinionated about the way things should be structured.
 I created it because I wanted to be able to do AoC problems faster and I also wanted to get better at C++.

 Additionally, I drew inspiration from some of the great project templates in other languages shown in [Awesome Advent of Code][] repository.